 |Electronegativity||Pauling scale – 1.31|

-Magnesium is a highly abundant metal that contains about 2.1 percent of the earth’s crust.
+Magnesium is a highly abundant metal that is found in about 2.1 percent of the earth’s crust.
 It occurs principally as sedimentary rocks like dolomite (MgCO3 + CaCO3) and other evaporated forms like carnalite (KCl, MgCl2, 6H2O).
-A huge quantity of magnesium (0.13 percent) in sea water and the majority supply of metal now comes from the sea water.
-It is the eleventh most abundant element by mass in the human body which controls the biological reactions by different types of enzymes.
-The chlorophyll in the plants contains magnesium metal.
-Its compounds are widely used in medicine, antacid, and stabilizes abnormal nerve excitation or blood circulation.
+A huge quantity of magnesium (0.13 percent) is found in sea water.
+The majority supply of metal now comes from the sea water.
+A large amount of metal is found in the mantle of the earth (olivine).

-Magnesium is produced either by electrolysis or silicothermal reduction.
+It is produced either by electrolysis or silicothermal reduction.
 In the electrolytic method, the fused anhydrous mixture of (MgCl2 + CaCl2 + NaCl) is electrolyzed at 750°C using iron cathode and graphite anode in an inert atmosphere.
 In the silicothermal process or Pidgeon process, magnesium oxide or calcinated dolomite (CaO, MgO) is heated with ferrosilicon at about 1150°C in an alloy steel reactor.
-A high vacuum is maintained to distill out magnesium formed by the production process.
+A high vacuum is maintained to distill out Mg formed by the production process.

-Hydride, oxide, and hydroxide
+Magnesium oxide and hydroxide

 An oxide like MgO is an ionic compound with a high melting point.
 The oxide reacts in water to form hydroxide.
 The basic properties of alkaline earth metal hydroxide increase from beryllium to barium.
 Beryllium hydroxide is amphoteric but all the other hydroxides are basic in nature.

-Magnesium combines with halogens at a suitable temperature to form dihalide.
+It combines with halogens at a suitable temperature to form dihalide.
 These are also obtained by reacting the halogen hydracid with metal or its oxide.
 However, anhydrous magnesium halide cannot be obtained by simply heating the aqueous solution due to hydrolysis.
-The reaction of the halogen on a mixture of metal oxide and carbon provides the better method.
+The reaction of the halogen on a mixture of metal oxide and carbon provides a better method.
 Anhydrous magnesium halides dissolve in certain organic solvents like alcohol, ether, and ketone.

 Magnesium dialkyls and diaryls may be made by the reaction of LiR or LiAr on Grignard reagent or by the reaction Mg + H2 + 2C2H4 → MgEt2 in presence of pyridine at 100°C. Grignard reagents (MgRX) are the most widely used organometallic compounds of the metal.
 It is made by the slow addition of the alkyl or aryl halide to a stirred suspension of magnesium metal in ether or other solvents.
 It has wide applications in synthetic organic or hydrocarbon chemistry.

-Magnesium is the third most commonly used metal after iron and aluminum and its alloys are widely used in lightweight construction like automobile and aircraft parts.
+- Magnesium is the third most commonly used metal after iron and aluminum and its alloys are widely used in lightweight construction like automobile and aircraft parts.
 Alloying is usually made with 2 to 9 percent aluminum, 1 to 3 percent of zinc, and 0.1 to 1 percent manganese.
-More than 3,00,000 tonnes of magnesium are produced annually over the world for the manufacture of different types of structural material.
+More than 3,00,000 tonnes of metal are produced annually over the world for the manufacture of different types of structural material.